Rotational component spaces for infinite-type translation surfaces: Topology of the space of rotational components does not determine topology of the space of linear approaches

-Case 1: If $r_n = 1$, when increasing $y$ further the linear approach will eventually be contained in the cylinder attached to $v_n$ (with base point the lower right corner of the glued-in rectangle), and after additional time $\pi$ will not be contained in the cylinder any more but have base point the tip of the slit $v_n$.
+Case 1: If $r_n = 1$, when increasing $y$ further the linear approach will eventually be contained in the cylinder attached to $v_n$ (starting at the lower right corner of the glued-in rectangle), and after additional time $\pi$ will not be contained in the cylinder any more but starting at the tip of the slit $v_n$.
 After running for about another $\frac{\pi}{2} +x_1$, $y$ will reenter $\mathcal{U}_r$.
-Then it will enter $\mathcal{U'}_r$, $\mathcal{V}_r$, $\mathcal{V'}_r$, to finally enter the same cylinder at $A_n$ from the left side.
+Then it will enter $\mathcal{U'}_r$, $\mathcal{V}_r$, $\mathcal{V'}_r$, to finally enter the same cylinder attached to $v_n$ from the left side.
 After running for another $\pi$, $y$ will exit the cylinder and enter $\mathcal{V}_r$ and $\mathcal{V'}_r$ again.
 When $y$ reaches $y_n+5\pi$, the linear approach will leave the first box and enter the $n$th box from the upper right corner at $B_n$.